UummProject/uumm-prototype/support/Deconstructing governance.md

 It became aparent that in order to make any significant advancement in governance systems, a solid standaritzation of reputation metrics is a must.

 # Meritocracy as a base
-All governance systems are a supset of [Meritocracy](https://en.wikipedia.org/wiki/Meritocracy), if you understand _merit_ as the feature that defines the right of an entitity opinion to be considered (vote).
+All governance systems are a supset of [Meritocracy](https://en.wikipedia.org/wiki/Meritocracy), if you understand _merit_ as the feature that defines the right of an entity opinion to be considered (vote).

 _For ease of use and simplification I concentrated all the examples in a single section down below.
 You may jump there if something doesn't make total sense._